 11. Do you see your spouse as a separate entity?
 Why?
 Is that Biblical?
 How does it affect your marriage?

-12. What does it mean to be yielded to one another?
+12. What does it mean to put your partner's needs above your own?

 14. Does it matter to you how marriage relates to Christ and His Bride?